-[This post is adapted from an article by Catherine Hodder, Esq. on the "Sand Gen Life" blog.
+[This post was inspired by a similar article by Catherine Hodder, Esq. on the "Sand Gen Life" blog.
 It has been adapted with the author's permission.]

 According to a 2015 Harris poll, 64% of Americans don’t have a Will.
 Why?
 Maybe it's just procrastination, or maybe it's the fact that there are a lot of myths about estate planning.
 Very likely, it's a combination of both.